mui/material-ui/docs/data/material/components/stacked-snackbars/stacked-snackbars.md

 ## Customization

 Use the `content` prop to customize the individual snackbars.
+You can build your own custom component and render it by passing it to the `content` prop.
+The following demo shows how to render the `Alert` component in the snackbar by passing it to the `content` prop:

 {{"demo": "CustomizedSnackbars.js", "defaultCodeOpen": false}}